tibiii/icons-block/README.md

 ## License

-This plugin is licensed under the GPLv3 license, the same license as WordPress itself.
+This plugin is licensed under the GNU General Public License v2 or later (GPL-2.0-or-later).
+You can redistribute and/or modify it under the terms of the GPL.